 One common complaint about HBO Now is its clunky interface.
 HBO Max’s interface seems to be much slicker and more responsive by comparison.

 The most interesting thing about HBO Max’s interface is a feature is called Recommended by Humans.
 It lets HBO Max users create content lists and share them with the public.
 Various celebrities will provide lists of their favorite HBO Max shows and movies.

 HBO representatives gave The Verge to a sneak peek of the HBO interface in October.
 It is worth checking out if you’re interested in what HBO Max will look like.

 HBO Max Device Support

-HBO Max hasn’t revealed which devices will be supported at launch.
-According to the HBO Max website, the streaming service “will be available on many popular devices” including streaming media players, phones and tablets.
-The FAQ goes on to state that further details will be revealed in the months leading up to the service’s May 2020 debut.
+According to the HBO Max website, the streaming service” is available on many popular devices” including streaming media players, phones and tablets.
+The FAQ goes on to state that further details.

 HBO Max Offline Viewing

 One thing that we do know for sure about HBO Max’s feature set is that it does include an offline viewing feature.
 As is the case with HBO Go and HBO Now, you can download titles so that you can watch them later during airplane trips and in other situations where internet access is not an option.

 If HBO Now’s support site is any indication of what HBO Max’s support site will offer, you can expect above-average customer support features.
 In addition to the standard self-service ticket system and knowledge base, HBO Now offers live phone and chat support.
 The support team also answers questions via Twitter and other social networks.